turingschool-examples/romcom/README.md

 -   When the page loads, the user will see a cover with a randomly selected image, title and tagline.
    ![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-form.png)
 -   When the  **Make Your Own Cover**  button is clicked, the form is shown and the main view is hidden.
--   When the  **View Saved Covers**  button is clicked, the saved covers area is shown and the main poster is hidden.
+-   When the  **View Saved Covers**  button is clicked, the saved covers area is shown and the main cover is hidden.
 -   When the  **Home Button** is clicked, only the home view is shown.
 -   On the make your own cover form view, users can fill out the four input fields and click the  **Make My Book** button.
 The submitted data is saved so that future random covers can use the user-created data.
 ![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-home.png)